On This Page

 Churros and Chocolate

-We were eating lunch one day when we saw the table next to us dipping fresh, crispy churros in a creamy chocolate dipping sauce.
-The sweet, spiced smell got the better of us, we asked our waiter for a plate as well.
+We were eating lunch one day when we saw the table next to us dipping fresh, crispy churros in a chocolate dipping sauce.
+We asked our waiter for a plate as well.

 Everyone Was Eating Ice Cream